imagineLife/big-site/content/k8s/in-depth/deployment-strategies.md

 ---

 # Deploying Apps Through a Few Strategies
+A Service like [istio](https://istio.io/) is  developed to help address networking issues that may be "beyond the scope" of kubernetes.
+Istio, or something like it, can help manage network traffic for things like canary deployments.

 - [Deploying Apps Through a Few Strategies](#deploying-apps-through-a-few-strategies)
   - [Recreate with Downtime](#recreate-with-downtime)
   - [Rolling Update without Downtime](#rolling-update-without-downtime)